 Michelle was appointed CEO of Safe Work Australia on 1 November 2015 for a five-year term.
 She had held the role for the previous two years.

 Michelle brings more than 20 years of public sector experience to her positions as a Member of Safe Work Australia and its subsidiary committees, as a Commissioner of the Safety, Rehabilitation and Compensation Commission and a member of the National Dust Disease Taskforce.

 She has worked in many senior roles across the APS including as Group Manager in the former Department of Education, Employment and Workplace Relations (DEEWR), Group Manager responsible for agency change with the Fair Work Ombudsman and Group Manager, Council of Australian Governments (COAG) Taskforce with DEEWR.

 SWA is an Australian government statutory body established in 2008 to develop national policy relating to WHS and workers’ compensation.

 We are jointly funded by the Commonwealth, state and territory governments through an Intergovernmental Agreement.

-We are an inclusive, tripartite body—we work in partnership with governments, employers and employees—to drive national policy development on WHS and workers’ compensation matters.
+We are an inclusive, tripartite body—we work collaboratively with governments, employers and workers—to drive national policy development on WHS and workers’ compensation matters.
 We work to:

 - coordinate and develop national policy and strategies